-^{} Proposals requiring shareholder action in each year's Proxy Statement.

-^{} The company expects to submit a stockholder proposal in 2021 to begin declassifying its board in 2023, with the board to be fully declassified by 2025.

-CORPORATE GOVERNANCE PRACTICES

-FRESHPET'S CORPORATE GOVERNANCE PRACTICES

-INDEPENDENT, NON-EXECUTIVE CHAIRMAN

-The positions of Chairman of the Board and Chief Executive Officer are presently separated.
+STOCKHOLDER RIGHTS Freshpet's Corporate Governance Practices Independent, Non-Executive Chairman The positions of Chairman of the Board and Chief Executive Officer are presently separated.
 While our Bylaws and corporate governance guidelines do not require that our Chairman and Chief Executive Officer positions be separate, we believe that separating these positions allows our Chief Executive Officer to focus on our day-to-day business and our Chairman of the Board to lead the Board of Directors in its fundamental role of providing advice to and independent oversight of management.

-BOARD INDEPENDENCE

-During 2019, all of our directors (other than our Chief Executive Officer) were independent, and each of our Board committees consisted entirely of independent directors.
+Board Independence During 2019, all of our directors (other than our Chief Executive Officer) were independent, and each of our Board committees consisted entirely of independent directors.
+Board Refreshment and Commitment to Diversity Since 2018, the Board has appointed three new directors, all of whom are women.

-BOARD REFRESHMENT & COMMITMENT TO DIVERSITY

-Since 2018, the Board has appointed three new directors, all of whom are women.
 We believe that fresh perspectives and diversity, in its many forms, and the breadth of perspective that it brings, enhances the effectiveness of the Board.

-NO POISON PILL

-We do not have a stockholder rights plan, also known as a poison pill, in place.

-2020 PROPOSAL TO STOCKHOLDERS AND BOARD ACTION

-BOARD PROPOSAL TO ELIMINATE ALL SUPERMAJORITY VOTING PROVISIONS FROM OUR CERTIFICATE OF INCORPORATION

-In this year's Proxy Statement, our Board has submitted a proposal to be voted on by stockholders to eliminate all of the supermajority voting provisions from the Company's Certificate of Incorporation.
+Single Voting Class All holders of Freshpet's common stock have the same voting rights (one vote per share of stock).
+No Poison Pill We do not have a stockholder rights plan, also known as a poison pill, in place.
+2020 Proposal to Stockholders and Board Action Board Proposal to Eliminate All Supermajority Voting Provisions from our Certificate of Incorporation In this year's Proxy Statement, our Board has submitted a proposal to be voted on by stockholders to eliminate all of the supermajority voting provisions from the Company's Certificate of Incorporation.

-PLANNED FUTURE PROPOSALS AND BOARD ACTIONS

-DIRECTOR RESIGNATION POLICY

-After this year's Annual Meeting and contingent upon the stockholders' approval of the Supermajority Voting Removal Proposal (as defined herein), the Board plans to adopt a policy that any incumbent nominee for director who does not receive the affirmative vote of a majority of the votes cast in any uncontested election must promptly offer to resign.
+STOCKHOLDER RIGHTS Planned Future Proposals and Board Actions Planned Future Proposals and Board Actions Director Resignation After this year's Annual Meeting and contingent upon the stockholders' approval of the Supermajority Voting Removal Proposal (as defined herein), the Board plans to adopt a policy that any incumbent nominee for director who does not receive the affirmative vote of a majority of the votes cast in any uncontested election must promptly offer to resign.
 The Nominating and Corporate Governance Committee will make a recommendation on the offer and the Board will decide whether to accept or reject the offer.

-MAJORITY VOTING STANDARD FOR DIRECTOR ELECTIONS

-Before the Company's 2021 Annual Meeting, the Board plans to amend our Bylaws to implement a majority voting standard for director elections in uncontested elections and a plurality voting standard in contested elections.
+Majority Voting Standard for Director Elections Before the Company's 2021 Annual Meeting, the Board plans to amend our Bylaws to implement a majority voting standard for director elections in uncontested elections and a plurality voting standard in contested elections.
 Our current Bylaws provide for a plurality voting standard.

-DIRECTOR RETIREMENT POLICY

-Before the Company's 2021 Annual Meeting, our Board plans to adopt a director retirement policy that will provide that non-employee directors may not stand for re-election to the Board after reaching age 75.
+Director Retirement Policy Before the Company's 2021 Annual Meeting, our Board plans to adopt a director retirement policy that will provide that non-employee directors may not stand for re-election to the Board after reaching age 75.
+Board Proposal to Declassify the Board of Directors In the Company's 2021 Proxy Statement, our Board plans to submit a proposal to be voted on by stockholders to fully declassify the Board by 2025.

-BOARD PROPOSAL TO DECLASSIFY THE BOARD OF DIRECTORS

-In the Company's 2021 Proxy Statement, our Board plans to submit a proposal to be voted on by stockholders to fully declassify the Board by 2025.
 Our Certificate of Incorporation currently divides our Board into three classes, with one class being elected each year.

-PROXY ACCESS

-Before the Company's 2022 Annual Meeting, the Board plans to amend the Company's Bylaws incorporating a provision to permit a stockholder, or a group of up to 20 stockholders, owning at least 3% of our outstanding common stock for three years, to nominate a certain percentage of the directors for the Company's Board.
+Proxy Access Before the Company's 2022 Annual Meeting, the Board plans to amend the Company's Bylaws incorporating a provision to permit a stockholder, or a group of up to 20 stockholders, owning at least 3% of our outstanding common stock for three years, to nominate a certain percentage of the directors for the Company's Board.
+Stockholder Right to Call a Special Meeting In the Company's 2022 Proxy Statement, our Board plans to submit a proposal to be voted on by stockholders at the 2022 Annual Meeting to allow stockholders the ability to call special meetings.

-STOCKHOLDER RIGHT TO CALL A SPECIAL MEETING

-In the Company's 2022 Proxy Statement, our Board plans to submit a proposal to be voted on by stockholders at the 2022 Annual Meeting to allow stockholders the ability to call special meetings.

-ENVIRONMENT, SOCIAL AND GOVERNANCE APPROACH
+Environment, Social and Governance Approach